JHUP Journals Ethics and Malpractice Statement

 Twentieth-Century China takes academic ethics seriously.
 Authors should understand their ethical responsibilities as outlined in the JHUP Journals Publication Ethics and Malpractice Statement.
 Manuscripts submitted to the journal may be scanned with software designed for the detection of plagiarism.

 Abstracts of manuscripts that meet the basic requirements are presented to the members of the editorial board, who offer suggestions for reviewers, including themselves.
 The editor in charge then sends the manuscript to two expert reviewers for evaluation in a double-blind process.
 After weighing the reviews and the verdicts of each reader, the editor arrives at a decision.
 A positive decision of “accept” or “accepted pending revision” (APR) means the author will consider the reviewers’ and editor’s comments and send a revised manuscript and an explanation of revisions to the editor in charge, who will read and evaluate it and may return it to the author with further comments or approve it for publication.
 Authors of APR manuscripts must satisfy the editor that they have considered and addressed the important critiques of the peer reviewers before final acceptance for publication.
 APR manuscripts are not sent back to reviewers.
 Manuscripts given a decision of “revise and resubmit” may be resubmitted after focused revision, accompanied by an explanation of how the author’s revisions address the readers’ reports.
 Such revised manuscripts are sent a second time to two peer reviewers, possibly including one or both of the original reviewers.
 They are fully evaluated as before.
 Manuscripts given a decision of “do not publish” may not be resubmitted for further consideration.
-Editors do not usually provide authors with readers’ reports when manuscripts receive a decision of “do not publish.”
+Editors do not usually provide authors with readers’ reports or explanations when manuscripts receive a decision of “do not publish.”

 Each article submitted as part of a proposed special issue will be individually evaluated, undergoing the full peer review process as outlined above.
 Acceptance of the issue will depend upon acceptance of the individual articles.